 What I hadn't anticipated, however, was that in early-mid June, the top of the Summit Trail would still be covered in snow.
 I should have anticipated trouble when I arrived at Cameron Lake.
 Parts of it were still icy, especially towards its southern end (sheltered by a steep, snow-covered north-facing slope).
 And when I started hiking up Summit Trail, I soon encountered patches of snow.
 At first, these were easy to hike over.
 But then, as I got closer to the summit, the snow banks became more numerous, and deeper.
 Eventually, the whole trail was covered in snow (in places, up to 2m deep), and I soon found it impossible to follow the trail.

 If I had had the foresight to have noted a waypoint for the junction of the Summit Trail and the Boundary Creek, then I could perhaps have used my GPS receiver to navigate to this point, and then continue down the Boundary Creek Trail.
-Because that trail - unlike the Summit Trail - is on a north-facing slope, it is likely that it would have been mostly clear of snow, as (probably) would have been the international boundary clearing, and the confluence point.
+Because that trail - unlike the Summit Trail - is on a south-facing slope, it is likely that it would have been mostly clear of snow, as (probably) would have been the international boundary clearing, and the confluence point.
 However, without a waypoint for the Boundary Creek Trail, I found myself unable to continue - 2.2 km (as the crow flies) from the confluence point.

 In some future year, I hope to return - in July or August, but not June - to try again to reach this point.